CivicActions/cypress-tests/docs/examples/DrupalCKEditorAndMediaBrowser.md

-# Test interacts with CKEditor and Media Browser
+# Test interacts with CKEditor and Media Browser (Drupal 7)

 The below example test interacts WYSIWYG input on a Drupal node form page.
 Things to note:

 - Use of `intercept` and `wait` for the Media Browser.
-This [combination is recommended over waiting an arbitary amount of time](https://docs.cypress.io/guides/references/best-practices#Unnecessary-wait-for-cy-get).
+This [combination is recommended over waiting an arbitrary amount of time](https://docs.cypress.io/guides/references/best-practices#Unnecessary-wait-for-cy-get).
 - Use of `waitForBrowser` custom function:

 ```javascript